Tinker-Ware/blog-posts/2016/05/what-is-react.js-and-why-use-react.md

 **From my point of view, React has the following advantages:**

-* Good if you what to build large applications with data that changes over time.
+* Good if you want to build large applications with data that changes over time.
 * **Virtual DOM**.
 React abstracts away the DOM (a programming API for HTML and XML documents), you diff that with the actual DOM, and only update what changed.
 This makes updates faster.
 * Perfect to render UI components.
 * Offers incredible performance and server side rendering.